 The School has a strong focus on achieving success in creative and performing arts.
 This is founded on its commitment to identifying and exploring individual capabilities in a supportive atmosphere.
-In recent years the School has also achieved increasing sporting success in swimming and triathlon as well as in the more traditional sports of rugby, football, hockey, netball and cricket.
+In recent years the School has also achieved increasing sporting success in swimming, triathlon, crosscountry and rock climbing as well as in the more traditional sports of rugby, football, hockey, netball and cricket.